A. Hiring policies

 The Committee on Environmental Health and Safety serves to identify and to help resolve issues related to personal safety in the work place.
 Any action or condition that is or might be unsafe or detrimental to the health of staff members should be reported to the human resources office, Campus Safety, or the environmental health and occupational safety officer.
 If a staff member is involved in an accident or suffers personal injury arising out of and in the course of university business, he or she should seek immediate medical treatment and fill out an injury report form within 24 hours of the injury.

 For more information see the faculty handbook policy on compliance with Federal, State and Local environmental health and occupational safety standards.

 Dress code policy

 Clothing should be appropriate for the particular position and should be in good taste.
 Summertime and Friday attire is generally "business casual."
 For those offices where the public is encountered on a regular basis or for individuals who have appointments with the public, regular business attire is preferred.
-The goal is for all staff members to represent the college in the best possible light at all times.
+The goal is for all staff members to represent the university in the best possible light at all times.

 Identification cards policy

 Identification cards are issued to each staff member by the student housing office.
 Lost or stolen ID cards should be reported; replacements are furnished for staff at no cost.
 ID cards are required for building access, Campus Store discounts, box office purchases, library check-outs and so on.
-ID cards must be returned by the staff member upon leaving employment at Calvin College.
+ID cards must be returned by the staff member upon leaving employment at Calvin University.